 top of page

-Our informal luncheon speaker series, featuring a local guest speaker, takes place on the last Friday of every month.
-Our August event features Sherri Burr as our speaker, and is limited to the first 35 respondents.
-RSVPs are accepted accordingly, family members are also invited.
+Our informal luncheon speaker series, featuring a local guest speaker, will take place on Friday, June 26th.
+The space seats about 30 people; RSVPs are accepted accordingly.
 Attendees to pay for their own food and beverages.

 Albuquerque